Crytiqal/ircpugbot/README.md

 When you are in a queue, you can now use !callvote and !vote commands.

-- To call a vote: <i>!callvote <mode></i>
+<b>PUG Player commands:</b>
+- !callvote [mode]
-For example: <i>!callvote kick playerNAME/playerID</i>
+<i>For example: !callvote kick playerNAME/playerID<
 When no playerNAME/playerID is given, the bot will return a list of current players and their ID's in your team.
 The vote will be valid for a set period of time (2min) and players of the same team can cast their vote within this time.
-When the vote reaches >50% within the valid time, the vote is granted.
+When the vote reaches >50% within the valid time, the vote is granted.</i>

-<b>Notice:</b>
-Only 1 vote possible per team at a time.
+<i>Only 1 vote possible per team at a time.
 The votecaller will be placed in a timeout to prevent him from spamming votes and give others a chance to call a vote of their own.
-The timeout is set to 3 min OR when a new vote has been called.
+The timeout is set to 3 min OR when a new vote has been called.</i>

-- To cast a vote: <i>!vote yes/y/1/no/n/0</i>
-For example: <i>!vote yes</i> OR <i>!vote no</i>
+- !vote [yes/no]
+<i>For example:</i> !vote yes <i>OR</i> !vote no

 The bot is capable of tracking the usernames accross all the pug's and updates the names when changed.
 A kickvote will work even if the player leaves the pug, changes his name, and joins again.